margaretfoster/PRISM-framework/index.md

 ## Why PRISM?

-- Provides a structured design pattern for inference in *negative spaces* where data are absent or adversarial
+- Provides a structured design pattern for inference under opaque conditions, such as where data are absent or adversarial
 - Bridges social-science theory, qualitative designs, and machine-learning formalism, enabling theory-driven yet scalable workflows
 - Suggests pathways to generate testable hypotheses and quantitative metrics in opaque domains